HBM/jet/examples.md

 For a basic understanding of how to write complete "client/server" apps, check out the [Todo-App tutorial](https://github.com/lipp/node-jet/blob/master/examples/todo/README.md).

-## ATTENTION: Work in progress
-The codepen examples are using the old (<0.3.0) API.
-They will be updated soon!

 # Connect

 This example creates a peer and reports back the connection status.